Geologic time scale: Establishment of primary principles

 Respectively, these are the principles of superposition, original horizontality, lateral continuity, and cross-cutting relationships.
 From this Steno reasoned that strata were laid down in succession and inferred relative time (in Steno's belief, time from Creation).
 While Steno's principles were simple and attracted much attention, applying them proved challenging.
-These basic principles, albeit with improved and more nuanced interpretations, still form the foundational principles of determining correlation of strata relative geologic time.
+These basic principles, albeit with improved and more nuanced interpretations, still form the foundational principles of determining the correlation of strata relative to geologic time.

 Over the course of the 18th-century geologists realised that: